gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

-1. Consider removing an offending point or two and see if this improves the results, presenting results both with and without those points to describe their impact^[If the removal is of a point that is extreme in $x$-values, then it is appropriate to note that the results only apply to the restricted range of x-values that were actually analyzed in the scope of inference discussion.
+1. Consider removing an offending point or two and see if this improves the results, presenting results both with and without those points to describe their impact^[If the removal is of a point that is extreme in $x$-values, then it is appropriate to note that the results only apply to the restricted range of $x$-values that were actually analyzed in the scope of inference discussion.
 Our results only ever apply to the range of $x$-values we had available so this is a relatively minor change.],